 Ice begins forming on Strawberry Reservoir in mid-December.
 Ice off varies, but usually occurs in late April/early May.
 Water temperatures (oF) range from the lower 40s in spring, to the low 70s in mid-summer, and back down to the 50s in the fall.

-Learn how to help prevent the spread of whirling disease in Utah.visit the Protect Your Waters website.
+To learn more on how you can help prevent the spread of whirling disease and other pathogens visit the Protect Your Waters website.

 On-site lodging is available at the Strawberry Bay Marina Lodge .
 Bait, fuel, lodging, restaurants, and grocery stores can all be found in the nearby town of Heber .
 Small, on-site general stores, are located at the Strawberry Bay marina, Renegade, Soldier Creek marina, and the Aspen Grove marina, if you need to pick-up some last minute necessities.